psibi/fb/Development.md

-  seems to work on a public list of comments FAILED [5] seems to work on a private list of app insights Production tier: createTestUser/removeTestUser/getTestUser ^[^[  creates and removes a new test user
+  seems to work on a public list of comments FAILED [5] seems to work on a private list of app insights Production tier: createTestUser/removeTestUser/getTestUser creates and removes a new test user
 Production tier: makeFriendConn
-  creates two new test users, makes them friends and deletes them Production tier: getTestUsers gets a list of test users
+  creates two new test users, makes them friends and deletes them FAILED [6] Production tier: getTestUsers gets a list of test users
 Beta tier: getAppAccessToken
+  works and returns a valid app access token throws a FacebookException on invalid credentials Beta tier: setApiVersion
+  Check default apiVersion
+  Change apiVersion
-  works and returns a valid app access token throws a FacebookException on invalid credentials Beta tier: isValid returns False on a clearly invalid user access token returns False on a clearly invalid app access token Beta tier: debugToken works on a test user access token
+Beta tier: isValid
+  returns False on a clearly invalid user access token returns False on a clearly invalid app access token Beta tier: debugToken works on a test user access token
 Beta tier: getObject
-  is able to fetch Facebook's own page FAILED [6]
+  is able to fetch Facebook's own page FAILED [7]
 Beta tier: getPage
-  works for FB Developers FAILED [7]
+  works for FB Developers FAILED [8]
 Beta tier: listSubscriptions
   returns something
 Beta tier: fetchNextPage
-  seems to work on a public list of comments FAILED [8] seems to work on a private list of app insights
+  seems to work on a public list of comments FAILED [9] seems to work on a private list of app insights
 Beta tier: fetchNextPage/fetchPreviousPage
-  seems to work on a public list of comments FAILED [9] seems to work on a private list of app insights
+  seems to work on a public list of comments FAILED [10] seems to work on a private list of app insights
 Beta tier: fetchAllNextPages
-  seems to work on a public list of comments FAILED [10] seems to work on a private list of app insights
+  seems to work on a public list of comments FAILED [11] seems to work on a private list of app insights
 Beta tier: createTestUser/removeTestUser/getTestUser
   creates and removes a new test user
 Beta tier: makeFriendConn
-  creates two new test users, makes them friends and deletes them Beta tier: getTestUsers gets a list of test users
+  creates two new test users, makes them friends and deletes them FAILED [12] Beta tier: getTestUsers gets a list of test users
 SimpleType